 Proofing and Problems

-Once your dog becomes an expert at sitting, you won't have to give a treat each time.
-However, it's a good idea to give treats occasionally in order to reinforce the behavior.
+- Once your dog becomes an expert at sitting, you won't have to give a treat each time.
+It's a good idea to give treats occasionally in order to reinforce the behavior.